PanLiyuan/hyper-protect-dbaas/dbaasplugin_install.md

 {:codeblock: .codeblock}

-# Installing the DBaaS CLI plugin
+# Installing the DBaaS CLI plug-in

 To access a complete set of DBaaS commands when using the IBM Cloud CLI, you must install the following components